XingyuJourney/XingyuJourney.github.io/_posts/2024-03-27-HighlandTime3.md

 ## Conclusion: In harsh weather, it is unwise to climb the snowy mountain alone.
 If your equipment is inadequate and time is short, it is best to avoid the journey altogether.

 ## Stage zero
-### At first I didn't realize the seriousness of the situation.
+### At first I didn't realize the seriousness of this situation.
 <img src="/assets/images/BenNevisFoot.jpg" alt="BenNevisFoot" style="width: 100%; max-width: 100%; height: auto;">

 ## Stage one